 - Transfer the dough to a lightly greased work surface, and roll it into a 12- x 18-inch rectangle.
 Since the dough is sticky, you can cover the surface with plastic wrap to keep the rolling pin from sticking during rolling.

-- Make the filling: Chop the walnuts into medium-sized pieces and set aside.In a medium bowl, whisk together the sugar, cinnamon, cardamom, and Instand ClearJel (if using), then stir in the melted butter.
+- Make the filling: Chop 1 cup walnuts into medium-sized pieces and set aside.In a medium bowl, whisk together ½ cup granulated sugar, 2 tablespoons ground cinnamon, 2 teaspoons ground cardamom, and 1 tablespoon Instant ClearJel (if using), then stir in 6 tablespoons unsalted butter (melted).

 - Assemble the tea ring: Using a small offset spatula, spread the filling evenly over the dough, then top with the walnuts.

 - Starting with one long side, roll the dough into a log.
-Pinch the edges together to form it into a ring, sealing the edges tightly.Transfer the ring onto the prepared baking pan, reshaping it into a circle.
+Pinch the edges together to form it into a ring, pinching the ends together firmly.Transfer the ring onto the prepared baking pan, reshaping it into a circle.

 - Using a pair of kitchen shears, make cuts two-thirds of the way into the edge of the ring at 2-inch intervals (you should get 11 cuts total).
 Twist each cut section onto its side to expose the spiral.